Resources > Publications > Websites > Elite Trader

 Elite Trader is a major dissapointment.
 Basically, 99% of the posts are crap and 1% are great.
 The low signal-to-noise ratio makes it not worth the time to go through all the junk to find the good stuff.

 Most of the Elite Trader critics complain that there are too many ads and self-promotional posts.
 Personally, I don't think this is true at all.
+I actually think that EliteTrader does a very good job of monitoring that kind of stuff.
 For me, the problem is the supposedly legitimate posters.
-The negative attitudes contaminate any sense of civility in most of the threads.
+The negative attitudes of the majority of posters contaminate any sense of civility in most of the threads.
 Some of the posters are pathologically snarky and jump all over other people.
 Other posters have huge egos.
 If someone mentions Ed Seykota, there will be 50 posters who talk about him as if they know him personally.
 Other posters act like know-it-alls.
-If someone posts a question about order routing for example, you will get 2 guys bickering back and forth who both claim to know exactly how the microstructure of the market works - and that the other guy is a complete idiot.
-Although I haven't posted there much at all, there have been times where I needed some info from other traders so I posted an extremely simple question, only to receive completely inane and useless answers.
-I get the feeling that the better traders (and posters) are just lurking because they spend most of their time trading and also have a low tolerance for the typical Elite Trader bullshit.
+For example, if someone posts a question about order routing, you will inevitably get 2 guys bickering back and forth who each claim to have definitive knowledge about exactly how the microstructure of the market works - and that the other guy is a complete idiot.
+Although I haven't posted there much at all, there have been occasional times where I needed some info from other traders, so I posted an extremely simple question, only to receive completely inane and useless answers.
+I get the feeling that the better traders (and posters) make a deliberate effort to restrict themselves to only lurking because, like me, they also have a low tolerance for the typical Elite Trader bullshit.
+Not to mention, they are more concerned with their own trading.

 Although most critics complain that Elite Trader isn't moderated enough, the real problem, in my opinion, is simply the overall "personality" of the forums.
 Most forum owners are very aware that you need to take a leadership role in setting the tone for conversation within the community.
 But Elite Trader is essentially a completely open forum (with regard to attitude, if not content).
 Think of it as a Craigslist Rants & Raves - but for traders.